 We talk a lot about getting supply chains optimized.
-For instance, the high level definition of optimized supply chain that we like to toss around here: "Get your customers what they want, when they want it - and spend as little money as possible getting that done."
+For instance, the high-level definition of an optimized supply chain that we like to toss around here: "Get your customers what they want, when they want it - and spend as little money as possible getting that done."

 We know what the end result looks like.

 - Lower inventory spend.

 - Cost of goods reductions.